-- and the largest being Plot 1 on the southern boundary.
-Whilst being a larger property, Plot 1 is in keeping with larger properties found on Back Lane and elsewhere in - 5.9 The previous reason for refusal related to the proximity to the front boundary, in particular Plot 1, and the lack of garden space and the design of the dwellings would be out of keeping with the character of the area. - 5.10 The proposals by reducing the numbers and amending the design have improved the spacing around the proposals and further the amendments to Plot 1 have lessened the physical impact of the proposals to reduce the physical bulk and mass of the proposals.
-The proposals now have more reasonable space around the proposals and would retain the hedgerow at the front of the site.
-The proposals would also use the existing tarmac access and therefore there would be no need for a further punctuation of the highway verge. - 5.11 The war memorial is to the north of the application site and with the alterations to the position of the dwelling within plot 3 it is considered the proposals will not harm the significance of the memorial.
-Overall, for the reasons expressed above, it is considered that the proposal has addressed the previous reason for refusal and would be in keeping with the character of the area.
+Plot 1 was shown with a ground to ridge height of 7.815 prior to the amendment to the proposal.

+- 5.16 The proposal now has more reasonable space around the dwellings and would retain the hedgerow at the front of the site.
+It would also use the existing tarmac access and therefore there would be no need for a further punctuation of the highway verge.
+It is considered that the proposal offers a more generous layout than the previous scheme and would not harm the character of the area. - 5.17 The war memorial is to the north of the application site and with the alterations to the position of the dwelling within plot 3 it is considered the proposal would not harm the significance of the memorial.
+Overall, for the reasons expressed above, it is considered that the proposal has addressed the reason for refusal of the previous scheme and would be in keeping with the character of the area.